epuce/she-goes-tech/8 - JavaScript looping.md

   * etc.

 ### Checkup

+### add a new file named task-8.js where all these actions will be performed

 1. create a loop that prints every second number starting from 10 and ending with 20
 2. loop thru an array of 5 values and print out it's content
 3. modify array of 5 numbers by multiplying the numbers by itself